ropensci/roweb3/content/blog/2023-04-11-troubleshooting-pandoc-problems-as-an-r-user/index.md

 ### Formats

 The format (doh) Pandoc converts from and to.
 There's an impressive list on [Pandoc homepage](https://pandoc.org/). docx, gfm (GitHub flavored Markdown), HTML, RTF...

+In Quarto and R Markdown you are by default[^default] expected to be writing Pandoc's Markdown which is a special flavour of Markdown.

+[^default]: So many things to customize!
+The format, the extensions (see below) of the format...

 ### Extension